From QAnon to dictators, Trump embraces those who embrace him back

 Tim O’Brien, a senior columnist for Bloomberg Opinion and a Trump biographer who is critical of the president, said Trump’s seeming support of controversial groups stems from his own self-doubt.

-“He’s so deeply insecure and has this grab bag of uncertainties about his own abilities that anyone who shows him fealty or loyalty, he returns that in spades,” said O’Brien, who worked for former New York mayor Mike Bloomberg’s Democratic presidential campaign earlier this year.
+“He’s so deeply insecure and has this grab bag of uncertainties about his own abilities that anyone who shows him fealty or loyalty, he returns that in spades,” said O’Brien, who worked for former New York mayor Mike Bloomberg’s Democratic presidential campaign this year.

 “Donald Trump has never had an ounce of morality,” he added.
-“There’s no moral compass there, there’s only a cult of personality.”
+“There’s no moral compass there; there’s only a cult of personality.”

 In 2018, Sen. Lindsey O. Graham (R-S.C.), a Trump ally, tried to push back on allegations that Trump is racist by arguing that the president is simply pro-Trump.

-“You can be as dark as charcoal and lily white, it doesn’t matter as long as you’re nice to him,” Graham told CNN’s Dana Bash.
-“You can be the Pope and criticize him, it doesn’t matter.
-He’ll go after the Pope.”
-(In fact, Trump has sparred with Pope Francis).
+“You can be as dark as charcoal and lily white; it doesn’t matter as long as you’re nice to him,” Graham told CNN’s Dana Bash.
+“You can be the pope and criticize him; it doesn’t matter.
+He’ll go after the pope.”
+(In fact, Trump has sparred with Pope Francis.)

 “What you say about him matters more than anything else,” Graham concluded.